 Joseph Heller is the author of one of my all time favorite works of fiction, Catch 22.
 Even if you’ve never read this book, you’re probably familiar with the term from conversational reference.
 A catch 22 is a paradoxical, no-win situation.
 Consider an example from the book.

-If you take this to its logical conclusion, the only way that Yossarian could be too crazy to fly missions is if he actually wanted to fly missions.
+If you take this to its logical conclusion, the only way that Yossarian could fly missions is if he actually wanted to fly missions.
 And if he wanted to fly them, he wouldn’t be noteworthy and he wouldn’t be trying to get out of flying them in the first place.

 I mention this vis a vis software rewrites for a simple reason.
 The only team I would trust with a rewrite is a team that didn’t view rewriting the software as necessary or even preferable.